top of page

 📌 Understanding the causes helps pet owners manage & reduce coprophagia effectively.

-🔍 Why Do Dogs Eat Poop?
+Why Do Dogs Eat Poop?

 ✔️ Nutritional Deficiency – Dogs lacking essential nutrients may consume faeces to compensate for dietary gaps.

-📌 If not raw-fed, consider working with a qualified canine nutritionist
+📌 If not raw-fed, consider working with a qualified canine nutritionist.

 ✔️ Attention-Seeking Behaviour – Dogs may repeat coprophagia if they notice a strong reaction from their owner.

-✔️ Instinctual Roots – Mother dogs clean up faeces in the den to protect puppies from predators, reinforcing evolutionary behavior.
+✔️ Instinctual Roots – Mother dogs clean up faeces in the den to protect puppies from predators, reinforcing this evolutionary behavior.

 📌 Consult a vet to rule out medical issues.